phax/ph-diver/README.md

 * Added a "default key prefix" to be applied to S3 repos.
 See [#2](https://github.com/phax/ph-diver/issues/2)
 * Extracted new class `DoNothingRepoTopTocService` as an empty implementation of `IRepoTopTocService`
 * The `IRepoStorageAuditor` is now optional in `AbstractRepoStorage` implementations
+* Moved the usage of the `IRepoTopTocService` into a specific `IRepoStorageAuditor` implementation
+* Removed the `IRepoTopTocService` parameter from the actual repository storage implementations (backwards incompatible change)

 v4.1.0 - 2025-11-16
 * Updated to ph-commons 12.1.0